 BIO 103.
-PRINCIPLES OF BIOLOGY I (4 credits) PREREQUISITE: Regular admission status.
+PRINCIPLES OF BIOLOGY I (4 credits)

 This is an introductory course for science and nonscience majors.
 It covers physical, chemical, and biological principles common to all organisms.
 These principles are explained through a study of cell structure and function, cellular reproduction, basic biochemistry, cell energetics, the process of photosynthesis, and Mendelian and molecular genetics.
 Also included are the scientific method, basic principles of evolution, and an overview of the diversity of life with emphasis on viruses, prokaryotes, and protist.
 A 120 minute laboratory is required.
-Students must take BIO 103L as part of this course.
+Alabama Community College System Transfer Code A